-Paper “Online Aggregation of the Forwarding Information Base: Accounting for Locality and Churn” by Prof. Steve Uhlig and colleagues has been accepted by IEEE/ACM Transactions on Networking (ToN).
-This is the premier journal for networks research with an impact factor of 3.376 (December).
-8 PhD
+Paper “TCP Stalls at the Server Side: Measurement and Mitigation” by Prof. Steve Uhlig and colleagues has been accepted in IEEE/ACM Transactions on Networking!
+This is the top journal for networking research.

 Paper “Beyond the Click: a First Look at the Role of a Microblogging Platform in the Web Ecosystem” by Steve Uhlig and colleagues has been accepted in IEEE Transactions on Network and Service Management.
 This is a top journal on